Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 What is coal tar?

-Coal tar has been used to treat psoriasis for hundreds of years.
+Coal tar is a thick, heavy oil that has been used to treat psoriasis for hundreds of years.
 It is thought to have anti-inflammatory and anti-scaling properties that are useful in treating plaque psoriasis.
 The treatments are topical (applied to skin) and come in lotion, cream, ointment, shampoo, and bath additive forms.

 When should coal tar treatments be used?

 Some coal tar treatments can be bought ‘over the counter’ (without a prescription) from a pharmacy or supermarket.
 They can also be prescribed by your doctor, although it is recommended that other topical treatments such as vitamin Ds and topical steroids are tried in various strengths and combinations first.
 This is because research has found that vitamin D or topical steroid treatments are more likely to be more effective at treating psoriasis.
-However, this does not mean that coal tar treatments do not work for some people – they can be an effective and useful part of a psoriasis treatment regimen, and are more suitable for longer-term use than some other topical treatments.
+However, this does not mean that coal tar treatments do not work for some people – they can be an effective and useful treatment for psoriasis, and are more suitable for longer-term use than some other topical treatments.

 It is recommended that a review appointment is arranged four weeks after starting any new topical treatment (two weeks for children), so that your doctor can assess what the results of the treatment are so far, and to check if you need any help with using the treatment.